 Server Errors Per-Guest

 It's a good idea to track a server’s errors to discover how often mistakes occur as incorrectly rung items in a POS system lead to inflated costs, unhappy customers and poor team morale.
 By identifying the number of server errors, management can take steps to address the problem and reduce the number of mistakes.

-Server Errors Per-Guest = Total Number of Items Wrung In
+Server Errors Per-Guest = Total Number of Server Errors Total Number of Items Wrung In

 For more on Restaurant KPIs, check out this video.

 The Key to Reducing Turnover in Your Restaurant is a Well-Defined People Plan